KatrionaGoldmann/UniverseModels/README.md

 # UniverseModels
 Models to describe the evolution of the universe using EFT, dark energy and modified gravity theories.
 This repo contains four subfolders:

-* ### UniverseModels
+* ### BackgroundEnergy
-  This folder contains the necessary algorithms to model the background energy for any flat universe.
   This has been written in a Python notebook, therefore in order to open it you will need to have iPython installed (see http://ipython.org/install.html for more detail).
-However a python script of the code has also been included.
+Firstly, the background energy for a flat universe was modelled for a matter only, vacuum energy only and ΛCDM case (Einstein-de Sitter, deThis folder contains the necessary algorithms to model the background energy for any flat universe.
+Sitter and concordance model respectively).
+This was done by evolving the Friedmann equation discretely as described.
+These theoretical results were compared to the analytical expansion.
+The errors were then found by calculating the difference between these methods at each time-step.
+These computations were conducted using a time-step of ∆t = 0.001Gyr and a system run for 20,000 iterations.

   * This only contains one script: WokingAndNomalised.ipynb, which when run plots the evolving scale factor with time and computational error.

 * ### MinimizingEFT